beancount/docs/docs/23_beancount_scripting_plugins.md

     plugin "accounting.wash_sales"

-With this directive, the loader will attempt to import the accounting.wash\_sales Python module (the code must be Python-3.3 or above), look for a special \_\_plugins\_\_ attribute which should be a sequence of functions to run, and then run those functions.
+With this directive, the loader will attempt to import the `accounting.wash_sales` Python module (the code must be Python-3.3 or above), look for a special `__plugins__` attribute which should be a sequence of functions to run, and then run those functions.

 For running the plugins, see the Executing Plugins section below.

-As an example, you would place code like this in a “accounting/wash\_sales.py” file:
+As an example, you would place code like this in a “`accounting/wash_sales.py`” file:

     __plugins__ = ['wash_sales']